turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 Common errors with a TEF update:

+### Inability to Locate Provisioned TEF Product
+Users may encounter difficulties locating a TEF provisioned product if they were not the original provisioning user.
+- Changing the Access Filter in AWS Service Catalog from User to Account can resolve this issue by allowing users to view provisioned products across their entire account.

 ### Permissions Issues

+Insufficient user privileges can prevent stack modifications.

 - Current logged in user doesn't have permission to modify/update/create resources in the stack.
 - Existing IAM roles have been changed or new SCPs added that prevent the built-in roles from having access needed to reconfigure the software.

+### Network Issues
+When installing Turbot into an existing VPC, custom CloudFormation stack resources interact with AWS APIs.
+Correct network configuration is crucial.
+You can Refer to the updated networking guide for [Managing Network Configurations with Stacks](https://turbot.com/guardrails/docs/guides/network-stack#overview).

 ### Stack Update Fails